tampererer/HybridAnalysis-Public-API-Maltego/README.md

 - Python 2.7.x + requests, json module

 # Setup
-- Edit HA.py and set "apikey" and "secret" variables with your API key and Secret.
+- Edit HA.py and set "apikey" and "secret" variable with your API key and Secret.
 - Put HA.py and MaltegoTransform.py into your working directory. (e.g. C:\Maltego\Transforms\HybridAnalysis)
 - Open HA.mtz to import Maltego configuration.
 - The current configuration uses the following directories, so you may have to change them according to your environment.
 (Maltego -> Transforms -> Transform Manager)